drademann/kata-playground/README.md

 # kata-playground
-This is a project setup to quickly get started with various Coding Katas using Cucumber, JUnit and Java 8.
+This is a project setup to quickly get started with various Coding Katas using JUnit and Java 8.

 Currently the following Katas are included:
 - String Calculator